- Insurance costs are on the rise.

-If the ground temperature is below freezing then I do not go out to ride, because if any rain or snow happens while I’m out, it will almost instantly freeze when it settles on the road and will create extremely dangerous riding conditions.
+If the ground temperature is below freezing, then I do not go out for a ride; if any rain or snow happens while I’m out, it will almost instantly freeze when it settles on the road and will create extremely dangerous riding conditions.

 In many parts of the world, the most dangerous part of driving in the winter is a phenomenon called “black ice.”
 This happens when the temperature stays below freezing for days at a time and ice on the road gets compressed more and more.
 It’s almost impossible to see and can immediately turn a car or motorcycle sideways.

 Understand Your Own Limitations

 One of the biggest factors in trying to know when it’s too cold to ride your motorcycle is listening to that voice inside your head that tells you what your gut feeling is.
 If you have to debate within yourself whether it’s too cold to go out riding your motorcycle then stay on the safe side and wait for another day.

 If you’ve never ridden your motorcycle in extremely cold conditions and you really want to get some practice doing it, then stick to small back roads and go slow.
 Just like learning how to ride a motorcycle for the first time, learning how to ride in cold conditions takes practice and experience.